GoogleCloudPlatform/gcloud-java-examples/sparkjava-demo/README.md

 You'll notice that the source code is split into three folders: `appengine`, `java/com/google/appengine/sparkdemo`, and `resource/public`.
 The `appengine` folder contains a `Dockerfile` and an `app.yaml`, necessary files to [configure the VM environment](https://cloud.google.com/appengine/docs/managed-vms/config).
 The `java/com/google/appengine/sparkdemo` folder contains the controller code, which uses the `gcloud-java` library to modify the records in the Google Cloud Datastore.
 Finally, the `resource/public` folder contains the home webpage, which uses jQuery to send HTTP requests to create, remove, and update records.

-Spark runs the [`main` method](https://github.com/GoogleCloudPlatform/gcloud-java-examples/blob/master/sparkjava-demo/src/main/java/com/google/appengine/sparkdemo/Main.java) upon server startup.
+SparkJava runs the [`main` method](https://github.com/GoogleCloudPlatform/gcloud-java-examples/blob/master/sparkjava-demo/src/main/java/com/google/appengine/sparkdemo/Main.java) upon server startup.
 The `main` method creates the controller, [`UserController`](https://github.com/GoogleCloudPlatform/gcloud-java-examples/blob/master/sparkjava-demo/src/main/java/com/google/appengine/sparkdemo/UserController.java).The URIs used to send HTTP requests in the [home page](https://github.com/GoogleCloudPlatform/gcloud-java-examples/blob/master/sparkjava-demo/src/main/resources/public/index.html) correspond to methods in the `UserController` class.
 For example, the `index.html` code for `create` makes a `POST` request to the path "/api/users" with a body containing the name and email of a user to add. `UserController` contains the following code to process that request:

 ```java
 post("/api/users", (req, res) -> userService.createUser(